justjoshtings/Final-Project-Group4/Code/README.md

 Option 1: Manual Download
 1. Manually download, unzip, and move all contents to **FINAL-PROJECT-GROUP4/corpus_data/**.

-Option 2: Use
+Option 2: Use Kaggle API to download data
 1. Create a Kaggle account API.
 See [here](https://github.com/Kaggle/kaggle-api#api-credentials) or [here](https://adityashrm21.github.io/Setting-Up-Kaggle/).
-2. Download the kaggle.json file and save to **~/.kaggle/kaggle.json**
+2. Download the kaggle.json file of your API credentials and save to **~/.kaggle/kaggle.json**
 ```
 mv [downloaded kaggle.json path] ~/.kaggle/kaggle.json
 ```